Morglod/tseep/docs/how_it_works_en.md

 # event emitter

+PS Uses `eval` for runtime codegenerations;
+don't be afraid of it, all JS engines use it lol.

 ## Switching Implementations

 When calling emit, we also need to handle once listeners (which may not exist).